ItayTur/Vegan-Burger-Builder/README.md

 # Vegan-Burger-Builder

-Udemy react study project - accomplished by following the course for react by Maximilian Schwarzmüller.
+Udemy react study project - accomplished by following the course for react and redux by Maximilian Schwarzmüller.

 ## Course Link